"Changes in agricultural practices have caused variations in owl populations in Navarra over the last 25 years".

 The barn owl(Tyto alba) is a nocturnal bird of prey, predator of micromammals such as mice, voles or shrews, adapted to flying in open spaces and with a preference for nesting in barns or corrals.
 "The owl functions as an excellent biological controller of micromammal pests in agriculture, keeping rodent populations at low levels and greatly reducing the importance of periodic population peaks," he adds.

-Rubén Hernández Soto is graduate in Biology by the School of Sciences of the University of Navarra and has made the doctorate in the department of Environmental Biology under the direction of professors David Galicia and Enrique Baquero
+Rubén Hernández Soto holds graduate biology from the School of Science the University of Navarra and earned his doctorate the department Environmental Biology under the supervision of Professors David Galicia and Enrique Baquero.